Fr0sk/angular-electron/README.md

 npm install -g @angular/cli
 ```

+## Notes (changes from original project)

+The directory structure was tweaked up a bit.
+Electron code is in the `/src` folder and Angular code is in the `/view` folder.

+To reference the root of the project in Electron you should use `app.getAppPath()`, since `__dirname` will point to `/src`.

+When using portable builds (at least on Windows), the `app.getAppPath()` and `__dirname` will point to inside the `.asar` in a temporary folder.
+To get the path where the application was launched (say, to save files within the executable) the environment variable `PORTABLE_EXECUTABLE_DIR` is set on launching.
+Access it inside the application code using `process.env.PORTABLE_EXECUTABLE_DIR`

 ## To build for development

 - **in a terminal window** -> npm start
 - **in another terminal window** -> npm run electron:serve

 Voila!
-You can use your Angular + Electron app in a local development environment with hot reload !
+You can use your Angular + Angular Material + Electron app in a local development environment with hot reload and auto-restart!

-The application code is managed by `main.ts`.
+The application code is managed by `src/main.ts`.
 In this sample, the app runs with a simple Electron window and "Developer Tools" is open.
-The Angular component contains an example of Electron and NodeJS native lib import.
+The Angular code is in the `view/` directory.
+The component contains an example of Electron and NodeJS native lib import.
 See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.
-You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.
+You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `src/main.ts`.

 ## To build for production